junchen-deng/bioinformatics_workshop_2023/WorkshopP4.md

 drwxr-xr-x 2 piotr.lukasik users  4096 Jun 10 05:57 test_dir
 drwxr-xr-x 2 piotr.lukasik users  4096 Jun 10 05:53 test_dir2
 ```
-A more powerful improved module that replaces **os** is [**subprocess**](https://docs.python.org/3/library/subprocess.html#module-subprocess), which can manage the output from the shell script within python.
+A more powerful improved module that replaces **os** is [**subprocess**](https://docs.python.org/3/library/subprocess.html#module-subprocess), which can **manage the output** from the shell script within Python.
 If you have needs, take a look at it!
-Sometimes, excuting shell scripts in python is faster and easier to achieve your goal!
+Sometimes, executing shell scripts in Python makes it faster and easier to achieve your goal!

 &nbsp;
-&nbsp;
 ### P4.3.
 Formatting output

-How to make your text pretty --- or just organized in a way it needs to be?
-Let's look at alternative ways:
+How to make your text pretty --- or just organized in the way it needs to be?
+Let's look at alternative ways:)

 ```
 >>> FIRST_NAME = "John"